What Is A Recruitment Assessment Tool?

 There are many reasons that good recruitment tools are useful to recruiters and businesses:

 - 1. Save times: less need for in-depth reading of CVs and cover letters (just a paper sift instead)

 - 2. Reduces average cost per hire: less time spent choosing the right candidate, and less likelihood of a poor hire and the need to rehire.

-- 3. Remove Bias: tools helps find their job suitability, work behaviour and skills of applicants in a non-biased way.
+- 3. Remove Bias: talent assessment tools help find the job suitability, work behaviour, and skills of applicants in a non-biased way.

 Pre-employment assessment tools are based on psychological research.
 Science-based assessments give the best results in recruitment because they are proven to be both reliable and valid.

-The reliability of a test is measured by it being both consistent and precise.
+The reliability of a pre-employment assessment test is measured by it being both consistent and precise.
 One of the ways this is assessed is that if a test is taken multiple times by the same candidate, the same or similar results would be found.
 A test cannot be valid if it is not reliable.

 The reliability coefficient of the test is usually based on test-retest methodology as mentioned above, or what is known as split half methodology, where half the results are measured against the other half.

 The validity of the test used can be measured in several ways.
 Construct validity is a theoretical focus and demonstrates how the test fits into what is already known through wider research.
-The data from the same participants provides the construct validity, but it often takes complex statistical analysis to prove.
+The data from the same participants provide construct validity, but it often takes complex statistical analysis to prove.

 Concurrent validity proves the coefficient relationship between test scores and the job criteria - usually by testing internal candidates already in the role.
 Concurrent validity is the benchmark for skills tests, in particular, to make sure that they are relevant.